Oualid-Nouari/CineMood-sentiment-analysis/README.md

 ### 1. Start the Backend (Flask API):
 - Open a terminal.
-- Navigate to your backend directory
+- Navigate to your backend directory.
-- Run the Flask app: python app.py
+- Run the Flask app: `python app.py`
 (The API should now be running on http://localhost:5001).

 ### 2. Start the Frontend (Next.js App):
 - Open another terminal.
 - Navigate to your frontend directory.
+- Run the Next.js development server:
+ `npm run dev` OR `yarn dev`
-- Run the Next.js development server: npm run dev OR yarn dev (The frontend should now be accessible in your browser at http://localhost:5001).
+(The frontend should now be accessible in your browser at http://localhost:3000).

 ## 🎮 How to Use